Vincent Trocheck Game Preview: Rangers vs. Wild

-The New York Rangers, including Vincent Trocheck, will be in action Saturday at 8:00 PM ET, and they'll be up against the Minnesota Wild.
-There are prop bets for Trocheck available, and here are some stats to help you with your bets.
+The New York Rangers, with Vincent Trocheck, will be on the ice Thursday at 7:00 PM ET, and they'll be up against the Minnesota Wild.
+If you'd like to wager on Trocheck's prop bets, we've got lots of information to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.